Roles and permissions

 tip

 Team admins can change or delete these roles.
 They're added for convenience and aren't required in order for Uniform to function.
+You can also use these roles as presets when creating new custom roles from the Add new dropdown.

 Create role#